lightsourceengine/jjs/targets/baremetal-sdk/particle/README.md

 ### About

-This folder contains files to run JerryScript beside Particle Device Firmware on Photon board.
+This folder contains files to run JJS beside Particle Device Firmware on Photon board.
 It  runs a mini example, blinking an LED which is the "Hello World" example of the microcontroller universe.

 ### How to build